achelm15/databricks_demos/Operationalizing ML Across Clouds with Delta Sharing/README.md

 ## Summary

-This demo showcased how Unity Catalog, Delta Sharing, and Databricks Model Serving can be used together to enable secure, scalable, and operationally efficient machine learning workflows across workspaces.
+This demo showcased how Unity Catalog, Delta Sharing, and Databricks Model Serving can be used together to enable secure, scalable, and operationally efficient machine learning workflows, such as A/B testing, across workspaces.

 By leveraging native platform capabilities, teams can streamline model sharing, simplify production deployments, and accelerate experimentation with minimal overhead.

 The practices demonstrated here form a strong foundation for advanced MLOps strategies, including model monitoring, governance, and A/B testing at enterprise scale.

 ---